 If you work with a mortgage broker as a way of finding a mortgage lender, they will start the process by looking over your financial information.
 This will allow them to understand how much you can afford to spend on a house and what type of loan will be the best fit for you.

-This is similar to the process that you would go through with a lender when they gather your information for a pre-approval letter.
-It’s smart to gather information about your income, current debt, and credit history.
-Put the information somewhere that is easy to access because it will help to expedite the process.
+This is similar to the process that you would go through with a lender when they gather your information for a pre-qualification letter.
+It’s smart to gather your personal information such as your income, current debt, and credit history.
+Put all of this information somewhere that is easy to access because it will help to expedite the process.

 Eventually, a lender will approve you for the loan, and once you have secured the loan from your lender, you will move forward with the process and close on your home as usual.
 When you close, either you or the lender will pay the broker an origination fee.